lucianmot/CV/README.md

 ## LUCIAN MOT

+#### Who am I?
 Hello, my name is Lucian, I'm from Transylvania (Romania), not a vampire.

+#### What have I done?
 Together with a team won #1 in National Case Study Competition in 2012, work at Ersnt & Young to privatize Romania's biggest nuclear power plant, and then started Visual Edge, a graphic design and web development agency, grew it to 9 full time employees.

+#### Reason for going into coding?
 The reason why I left my company and country was because I wanted to learn more Javascript, and there weren't as many high level opportunities to do that in Romania.
 Javascript felt pretty complex back then, but now I just want to learn/try out as many tech stacks as possible.
 Complexity is the most interesting thing to me.

 ## Projects